University campus in Arizona

 Salaries by Metro

-Entry-level cybersecurity analysts in Arizona typically earn between $65,000-$85,000 annually, while experienced professionals command salaries exceeding $125,000.
+Entry-level cybersecurity analysts in Arizona earn between $65,000-$85,000 annually, while experienced professionals command salaries exceeding $125,000.
 The University of Arizona's graduates enter roles as Malware Analysts, Digital Forensics Analysts, Cyber Threat Analysts, and Security Operations Center Analysts (University of Arizona Online).
 Senior positions like Chief Information Security Officer and Security Architect offer even higher compensation packages.

 High-Growth Sectors